 - It serves as the evidence of continuity of care.

-- It serves as a research material for retrospective study.
+- It serves as a research material for the retrospective study.

 Types of Charting

 1. Narrative Charting – This is the traditional form of charting.
-It is a source-oriented record wherein each medical personnel make documentation on the patient’s record in separate section.
-The advantage of using this type of recording is the provision of organized section for each member of the healthcare team.
+It is a source-oriented record wherein each medical personnel makes documentation on the patient’s record in a separate section.
+The advantage of using this type of recording is the provision of an organized sections for each member of the healthcare team.
 The disadvantage in using this type of recording is that the information is scattered throughout the chart.
-Review of history and accurate endorsements must be done.
+A review of history and accurate endorsements must be done.